DisasterAWARE

 Population: 486K · Nebraska

 Omaha faces varying levels of natural hazard risk.
 The highest risk is from tornados (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Omaha, NE.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Omaha, NE.

 Hazard Risk Overview